 What banking products does American Express offer?

 - CDs.
-American Express offers CDs with terms between six and 60 months and an APY of up to 3.1%.
+American Express offers CDs with terms between six and 60 months and competitive APYs.

 - Personal credit cards.
-American Express has a number of credit cards to choose from, including the Amex Everyday Credit Card, the Platinum Card, the Premier Rewards Gold Card and the American Express Green Card.
+American Express has a number of credit cards to choose from, including the Amex EveryDay® Credit Card, The Platinum Card® from American Express, the American Express® Gold Card and the American Express® Green Card.

 - Personal loans.
 Secure a personal loan with American Express of up to $40,000 with APRs from 6.98%.